shriarul5273/OpenRAG/README.md

 Launch the FastAPI app with `uvicorn openrag.api.app:app --reload`.
 The OpenAPI schema documents the `POST /documents` and `POST /query` endpoints.

 - `/documents`: upload PDF/DOCX/TXT files (multipart) to ingest and index them.
+Uploads are streamed to disk with configurable file/type/size limits.
 - `/query`: submit a JSON payload `{"question": "...", "top_k": 3}` to receive an answer + citations.
+- `/index` (DELETE): reset the vector index (demo convenience).
+- `/healthz`, `/healthz/ready`: basic and readiness endpoints.

 Run integration coverage with: